siawayforward/the-library-is-open/README.md

 ## Data

-The book information and ratings are compiled from the [Open Library API](https://openlibrary.org/dev/docs/api/books).
-The list of books itself is compiled from the [New York Times Bestseller's Books API](https://developer.nytimes.com/docs/books-product/1/overview).
-Because of access key compliance, the file that loads the list of book ISBNs is not included as it is just for the data generation stage.
+The book information and ratings are compiled from the [New York Times Bestseller's Books API](https://developer.nytimes.com/docs/books-product/1/overview).
+Because of access key compliance, the file that loads the list of books and their details is not included as it is just for the data generation stage.